Serpens Establishment, Ophiuchus

 “Yes.”
 Ferris nodded.
 She looked grim.
 “I heard you were in the Medical Department when it happened, but… There was an assassination attempt on the prince of Aries.”

-Jericho’s shoulder throbbed with an odd phantom pain and he reached up to rub it.
+Jericho’s shoulder throbbed with something odd.
+He did not realize what it was at first.
+A phantom pain.
+He reached up to rub it.
 “I see.”

 * * *

-The four of them boarded the v-train half an hour after and found their way to their assigned compartment.
-Two booths faced each other within the compartment.
-Between them was a small table nailed to the floor.
+The four of them boarded the v-train half an hour after and found their way to their assigned compartment consisting of two booths facing each other.
+Between the booths was a small table nailed to the floor.

-As the other agents became situated, Jericho spied out the window.
-From the sea of agents, he could barely make out Ferris’s bright pink head.
+As the others became situated, Jericho spied out the window.
+From the sea of agents there, he could barely make out Ferris’s bright pink head.
 She was waving.
 He raised his hand to wave back.

 The train started up a second later and began to roll along the tracks.
 The compartment rumbled with each click, clack, click, clack.
 The horn bellowed.